awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-to-fsx.md

    + /secfix – Fixes file security on all files, even skipped ones\.
    + /e – Copies subdirectories, including empty ones\.
    + /z – Copies files in restartable mode\.
-   + /MT:8 – Specifies how many threads to use for performing multi\-threaded copies\.
+   + /MT:8 – Specifies how many threads to use for performing multithreaded copies\.